Here’s the poem The Gossamer Spider by Charlotte M. Yonge with an mp3 recording…

 Jewels of flashing brightness.

-This article was posted on Sunday, July 14th, 2013 at 12:14 pm and is filed under MP3's, MP3's of Poems, Poems, Poems about Bugs, Poems about Spiders, Poetry, Poets, Recordings, Recordings of Poems.
+This article was posted on Sunday, July 14th, 2013 at 12:14 pm and is filed under English, Languages, MP3's, MP3's of Poems, Poems, Poems about Bugs, Poems about Spiders, Poetry, Poets, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response, or trackback from your own site.